Anemll/Anemll/evaluate/README.md

 ## Evaluation Approaches

-This codebase provides two approaches for evaluating ANE models:
+This codebase provides an approach for evaluating ANE models with lm-evaluation-harness:

 ### 1. Harness-Based Evaluation (Recommended)